-BJU participates in NCCAA Division II in men's and women's basketball, cross country, soccer, men's baseball and women's lacrosse and volleyball.
-BJU's men's and women's golf and distance track team participates in NCCAA and BJU's shooting sports participate in the Scholastic Shooting Sports Foundation.
-Inter-collegiate athletics at BJU provide Christian athletes the opportunity to develop and use God-given talents to glorify God by exhibiting a strong Christian testimony and to benefit others.
-At BJU participation in intercollegiate athletics is a privilege that comes with responsibility to self, the team, the University and, most importantly, the Lord Jesus Christ.
+BJU participates in NCAA Division III and NCCAA Division II in men's and women's basketball, cross country, golf, soccer, men's baseball and women's volleyball and beach volleyball.
+Intercollegiate athletics at BJU provide Christian athletes the opportunity to develop and use their God-given talents to glorify God by exhibiting a strong Christian testimony and to benefit others.
+At BJU, participation in intercollegiate athletics is a privilege that comes with the responsibility to self, the team, the University and, most importantly, the Lord Jesus Christ.
 BJU athletes are foremost students focused on spiritual growth and strong academic achievement.
-They avail themselves of opportunities offered by the intercollegiate athletic environment to learn self-control, consideration for others, respect for authority and sportsmanship above championship.
+They avail themselves of the opportunities offered by the intercollegiate athletic environment to learn self-control, consideration for others, respect for authority and sportsmanship above championship.